depression_pain

 A Central Nervous System in Turmoil

-Microglia are the innate immune system of the central nervous system.
+Microglia are the innate immune system of the central nervous system (CNS).
 Their job is to respond to trauma and damage to the brain.
 In response to brain injury, the microglia release a virtual symphony of chemical mediators that orchestrate the destruction of bacterial invaders, the elimination of damaged neuronal tissue, and the initiation of the repair process.

 After responding to an assault on the brain, microglia typically return to a resting state.
-But ongoing and cumulative assaults to the brain (e.g., fever, physical assault, and emotional trauma) will cause the microglia to remain chronically up-regulated, causing them to continuously spew out inflammatory, tissue-destroying chemicals.
-This brain inflammation produces a wide range of symptoms including depression, anxiety, chronic pain, difficulty focusing and concentrating, fatigue, and sleep disturbances.
+But ongoing and cumulative assaults to the brain will cause the microglia to remain chronically up-regulated, causing them to continuously spew out inflammatory, tissue-destroying chemicals.
+Examples of ongoing assaults include fever, physical assault, and emotional trauma.
+It can also be infections like Lyme disease or COVID-19.

 Further compounding the issue is the fact that a solid understanding of the role of microglia in brain health is sadly lacking among most medical professionals, with the result that they continue to treat what are in fact “symptoms” as separate and unique “diseases.”